Hong Kong's youth press campaign despite China's rejection of full democracy

 In March, Hong Kong police arrested nine activists including a few leaders of the Occupy movement.
 That came after two pro-independence, democratically elected legislators were kicked out of Hong Kong's assembly late last year.

-Beijing's harder line on Hong Kong has been mirrored on the mainland with President Xi Jinping's crackdown on dissent since coming to power five years ago.
+Beijing's harder line on Hong Kong has been mirrored on the mainland with Xi's crackdown on dissent since coming to power five years ago.

 Hong Kong's democratic experiment is seen as a litmus test of Beijing's tolerance for eventual political reforms in mainland China, where calls for greater civil liberties and grassroots democracy have been growing, experts say.